Oakland Cemetery

 - Explore beautiful gardens year-round.
 From heirloom daffodils blooming in the spring and dramatic summer tropicals to the blazing leaves of autumn and beauty of the evergreens on a snowy day, each season presents a new delight.

 - Oakland Cemetery is the site of festivals and events.
-Commemorate 80 years of Margaret Mitchell’s literary classic, “Gone With the Wind,” with the Gone With the Wind Tour.
+Commemorate Margaret Mitchell’s literary classic, “Gone With the Wind,” with the Gone With the Wind Tour.
 Dress in costume for “Sunday in the Park,” a Victorian-era street festival.
-And be enlightened–not frightened–with the Spirit of Oakland Halloween Tours.
+And be enlightened — not frightened — with the Spirit of Oakland Halloween Tours.

 - Oakland Cemetery offers tours.
 Stroll through on your own walking tour or take a guided tour.
 Self-guided walking tour maps are available at the Visitors Center/Museum Shop for $5.
 Guided walking tours are available year-round on weekends.
 Special guided tours are available each weekend, mid-March through mid-October.
 Guided tours cost $12 for adults and $6 for students, children and seniors.

 - Volunteers with or without prior experience are welcome.
 Each year the Oakland Cemetery in Atlanta hosts a number of workdays for private groups.
-During the months of March through May and August through November, the cemetery hosts Oakland Cemetery’s Second Saturday, three-hour workdays that last from 9 a.m. to noon.
-Volunteers lead tours, staff the Visitors Center and work in the gardens.
+Three-hour workdays are planned throughout the year and all willing hands are welcome – with or without prior experience.
+Additionally, volunteers lead tours, staff the Visitors Center and work in the gardens.

 - Pack a lunch and picnic in Potter’s Field (grills and fires are not allowed).